javascriptfield/docs/docs/JavaScript/Generator 函数的异步应用.md

   if (value && isPromise(value)) return value.then(onFulfilled, onRejected);
   return onRejected(
     new TypeError(
-      'You may only yield a function, promise, generator, array, or object, '
-      + 'but the following object was passed: "'
+      "You may only yield a function, promise, generator, array, or object, " + 'but the following object was passed: "' + String(ret.value) +
-      + String(ret.value)
-      + '"'
+        '"'
     )
   );
 }